akveo/ngx-admin

 src/environments/environment.ts |

-Development environment variables | When adding new API keys or feature flags |
+Development environment variables (API keys, feature flags) | When adding a new environment variable |

 | What | Convention | Example |